 - (1) Documents to be Filed under Seal. - [A] A request to file documents under seal must be made via motion.
-A motion to file document(s) under seal must be filed electronically, and a proposed order authorizing filing under seal must be lodged with the court via email at ecf_orders@akb.uscourts.gov. - [B] After the entry of an order authorizing documents to be filed under seal, the documents to be filed under seal must also be filed electronically. - (2) Exhibits to Pleadings. - [A] Documents filed as exhibits should be electronically imaged (i.e., "scanned") and filed as an attachment to the related document using Portable Document Format (.pdf). - [B] Exhibits that are not available in Portable Document Format (.pdf) form are to be filed conventionally, attached to a copy of the Notice of Electronic Filing for the electronically filed document to which the exhibit(s) relate. - (3) Summons to be Issued by the Clerk of Court.
-Summonses to be issued by the Clerk of Court must be submitted electronically, in the same manner as for proposed orders, findings and judgments. - (4) Trial and Hearing Exhibits. - [A] Exhibit lists, when required, must be filed electronically. - [B] The exhibits may be submitted conventionally when required by otherwise applicable - (5) Statement of Social Security Number.
+A motion to file document(s) under seal must be filed electronically, and a proposed order authorizing filing under seal must be lodged with the court via email at ecf\orders@akb.uscourts.gov. - [B] After the entry of an order authorizing documents to be filed under seal, the documents to be filed under seal must also be filed electronically. - (2) Exhibits to Pleadings. - [A] Documents filed as exhibits should be electronically imaged (i.e., "scanned") and filed as an attachment to the related document using Portable Document Format (.pdf).
+Exhibits attached to the filing must be separately identified.
+Filers may either (1) separately attach and identify the exhibits to the filing with a brief description of the exhibit or (2) internally bookmark and identify each exhibit within the .pdf file entered on the docket. - [B] Exhibits that are not available in Portable Document Format (.pdf) form are to be filed conventionally, attached to a copy of the Notice of Electronic Filing for the electronically filed document to which the exhibit(s) relate. - (3) Summons to be Issued by the Clerk of Court.
+Summonses to be issued by the Clerk of Court must be submitted electronically, in the same manner as for proposed orders, findings and judgments. - (4) Trial and Hearing Exhibits. - [A] Exhibit lists, when required, must be filed electronically. - [B] The exhibits may be submitted conventionally when required by otherwise applicable Rules. - (5) Statement of Social Security Number.
 Your Statement About Your Social Security Numbers submitted in accordance with Rule 1007(f), Federal Rules of Bankruptcy Procedure, must be emailed immediately after the electronic filing of a petition, in the same manner for proposed orders.
 As provided in AK LBR 1007-1(d), Your Statement About Your Social Security Numbers is not to be filed on the case docket.